 Pitching brands as an influencer is something I’ve had to master over the last few years.
-Two months ago marked 3 years of me being a full time blogger and influencer and it has been quite the journey.
 And when it comes to pitching brands, I finally get it.
 But it wasn’t always that way.
-I give a transparent take on my journey here.
+Over the last 5 years of being a full time influencer I’ve made my fair share of mistakes.
 I’ve done so many things wrong when it comes to pitching brands as an influencer which caused me to leave money on the table.

 YOU’RE SAYING NO, INSTEAD OF NEGOTIATING